shreytheshreyas/tp/docs/UserGuide.md

 ## Features

 ### Switching from ProjectView to HomeView
-Switches from ProjectView to HomeView
+Switches from ProjectView to HomeView: `home`

 Format: `home`